My Life in the Bush of Ghosts (album)

-The extensive sampling on My Life is considered innovative, though its influence on later sample-based music genres is debated.
+The extensive sampling on the album is considered innovative, though its influence on later sample-based music genres is debated.
 Pitchfork named it the 21st best album of the 1980s, while Slant Magazine named it the 83rd.

 Recording

 Eno and Byrne first worked together on More Songs About Buildings and Food, the 1978 album by Byrne's band Talking Heads.
 My Life in the Bush of Ghosts was primarily recorded during a break between the Talking Heads albums Fear of Music (1979) and Remain in Light (1980), both produced by Eno.
 Eno had also recently recorded Fourth World, Vol. 1: Possible Musics with Jon Hassell, who intended to collaborate with Eno and Byrne on the album, but could not afford to fly to California for the recording sessions.
 Upon hearing the tapes, Hassell felt "outraged" at what he felt was an appropriation of his music.

 Eno described My Life as a "vision of a psychedelic Africa".
 Rather than conventional pop or rock singing, most of the vocals are sampled from other sources, such as commercial recordings of Arabic singers, radio disc jockeys, and an exorcist.
 Musicians had previously used similar sampling techniques, but, according to Guardian writer Dave Simpson, sampling had never before been used "to such cataclysmic effect".
 In 2001, Eno cited Holger Czukay's experiments with dictaphones and shortwave radios as earlier examples of sampling.
 He felt that the "difference was, I suppose, that I decided to make [sampling] the lead vocal".
 The release was delayed while legal rights were sought for the large number of samples used on the album.
-A sample of an evangelist Kathryn Kuhlman performing an exorcism intended for "The Jezebel Spirit" was refused by her estate as they objected to the context it was to be used in.
+A sample of evangelist Kathryn Kuhlman performing an exorcism intended for "The Jezebel Spirit" was refused by her estate as they objected to the context it was to be used in.